 Any modern software performs integrations or exposes its functions through APIs (Application Programming Interface), on HTTP Protocol.

-To develop in a productively, document and test APIs, I use Postman.
+To develop APIs, documentin and testing it, I use Postman.

 They were already essential to software development teams, now that remote work has been consolidated (finally) even more teams should use effective tools for communication and collaboration.

 The ones I generally use are “online” in the browser, such as Google Suite (Google Workspace), email customer (usually Gmail), teams collaboration as Slack.

 But some find it more productive locally installed, which is the case with Microsoft Teams.